Demonstrate the highest levels of knowledge and skill and advance your career with an IBMS Advanced Specialist Diploma

 Your portfolio will be independently assessed by two members of the Conjoint Examination Board.

-In the 90 minute examination, you will cover scenarios encountered in the dissection of Lower GI or Breast pathology specimen dissection from any specimen categories.
+In the 90 minute examination, you will cover scenarios encountered in the dissection of Breast, Lower GI or Urological pathology specimen dissection from any specimen categories.

 The examination may also include questions on clinical governance, pathological processes or relevant topical matters.